 - Sword Cane: Mario wields one of these and threatens Frank with it when he shows up at Rynn's house.

 - Troubling Unchildlike Behavior: Rynn, yet again.
 She commits murders both before and during the movie.
 In addition, adults dislike her preternatural self-assurance, which threatens their authority.
+She also has sex with Mario at the tender age of thirteen, though it's clear in both the book and the movie Rynn's making a considered decision, because this is what she wants, rather than empty-headed lust or trying to manipulate Mario.

 - Initially Rynn keeps the secret of her father's death to prevent both herself and her inheritance from falling into her mother's clutches (since the law would have automatically awarded both to Rynn's mother regardless of other circumstances).
 Up until that point, Rynn had committed no real crime other than failure to report her father's death.
 After her mother was no longer an issue, Rynn still had the problem of losing her independence and possibly all her money if she confessed what happened.
 She could either conceal her parents' deaths for three more years and enter adulthood with enough resources to put the past behind her, or she could admit what happened, spend the next three years suffering in foster homes (or longer, if she's sent to jail), and still end up with nothing.
-It could be argued that Rynn was fighting to preserve not her values but her entire future.
+It could be argued that Rynn was fighting not only to preserve her values but her entire future.